vip933/mdleypunskiyPW1/README.md

 Sorry if english is bad =)

-Also there is one easter egg (push on second view from the top left).
+Also there is one easter egg (push on second from the top left view).